Not too long ago, Edgar Obare was said to have, quote, “changed the game” on an Africa Digital Leadership webinar.

 6. Make sure the pricing for your ads are reasonable

 The whole point of this is to help individuals and small businesses.
 So overcharging would only discourage followers from participating.

 Furthermore, there is no guarantee of a return on investment (ROI).
 Yvonne charges a fair rate of Kes 300 for products under Kes 3500, and Kes 500 for products over Kes 3500.

 7. Prove that your ads can result in ROI

 Edgar Obare does this by sharing positive reviews from businesses that have advertised on his platform.
-Showing that placing ads on your platform can lead to sales or results, can encourage more followers to place ads with you.
+Showing that placing ads on your IG stories can lead to sales or results will encourage more followers to purchase ad space from you.

 As for Yvonne, she usually encourages sellers to communicate if they’ve managed to sell their products using her platform.

-Depending on the content you create, you can come up with your own version of Edgar Obare’s IG story model with a bit of creativity, and feedback from your followers.
+Depending on the content you create, you can develop your own version of Edgar Obare’s IG story model with a bit of creativity, and feedback from your followers.